aws-samples/aws-serverless-workshops/NewDeveloper/1_DeveloperEnvironmentSetup/README.md

 - [serverless-python-requirements](https://github.com/UnitedIncome/serverless-python-requirements)
 - [serverless-iam-roles-per-function](https://github.com/functionalone/serverless-iam-roles-per-function)

 The _serverless-python-requirements_ plugin handles bundling module dependencies.
 The dependencies for this project are listed in [requirements.txt](./requirements.txt).
 During deployment this plugin will download dependencies and bundle them with the deployment artifact that Serverless Framework will upload to S3.  _NOTE: the boto3 dependency is not packaged for deployment.
-It is only listed for local tsting to work.
+It is only listed for local testing to work.
 The AWS Lambda runtime has already contains boto3 and this reduces package size as well as cold starts.
 However, this also means the module version may change in production.
 Breaking changes should not happen but it is possible._

 The _serverless-iam-roles-per-function_ plugin let's us create different IAM roles for each Lambda function in the service.
 By default, Serverless Framework creates a single IAM role for a service that is applied to each Lambda function.
 However that means you may end up granting broad privileges to a function that does not require them.
-As an example in this service, the function
+[Compare the _iamRoleStatements_ of the two functions in this service](https://github.com/ServerlessOpsIO/wild-rydes-ride-requests/blob/56a2a8b2600d993fe23921e0123e09f91f415525/serverless.yml#L45-L105) to see their different needs and why we want different roles per.

 ```